JNRowe/jnrowe.github.io/articles/tips/Kick_me_birthday_reminders.rst

 :command:`remind` is a functional **to the point of insanity** text-based reminder tool.
 I use it mainly to remind me of tasks that need completing when I login, although I do have a hook in awesome_ to display the :command:`remind` output at other times.
-Again the file format is quite sensible which makes writing importers and exporters simple enough.
+The file format is simple and expressive which makes writing importers and exporters easy enough.
 As an example, I generate my :file:`~/.reminders.d/meetings` file from a hCalender_ page.

 .. image:: /.images/2009-09-26-abook_screenshot-mini.png